Error bounds of Median-of-means estimators with VC-dimension: Introduction

 where $\mathcal{B}^{\circ}$ is the unit ball of the dual space to $\left(\mathbb{R}^d,\|\|\right)$, $\left(\varepsilon_i\right)_{i=1}^N$ are i.i.d. symmetric $\{-1,1\}$-valued random variables that are also independent of $\left(X_i\right)_{i=1}^N$, and $\mathbb{E}\left\|Y_N\right\|/\sqrt{N}$ is called the Rademacher complexity.
 Also, observe that by the central limit theorem, $Y_N$ tends, in distribution, to the centered Gaussian random vector $G$ that has the same covariance as $X$.

-\cite{10.1214/19-AOS1862} furthered this line of research by constructing estimators for the covariance matrix of random vectors that are robust to heavy tails and outliers.
+Mendelson and Zhivotovskiy \cite{10.1214/19-AOS1862} furthered this line of research by constructing estimators for the covariance matrix of random vectors that are robust to heavy tails and outliers.
 However, their approach imposes stricter conditions, such as the \( L_{4}-L_{2} \) norm equivalence.
-Some other covariance estimators (\cite{ke2019user}) adopt a two-step approach: firstly, estimating \( \mu \) by MOM or other methods, and then employing truncation techniques to estimate the covariance, aiming to mitigate the influence of heavy-tails.
-This two-step method is often used to improve the robustness and accuracy of covariance matrix estimation in the presence of heavy-tailed distributions or outliers.
+Some other covariance estimators adopt a two-step approach \cite{ke2019user}: firstly, estimate \( \mu \) using MOM or other methods, and then employ truncation techniques to estimate the covariance, with the aim of mitigate the influence of heavy tails.
+This two-step method is often used to improve the robustness and precision of covariance matrix estimation in the presence of heavy-tailed distributions or outliers.

-\begin{remark}[Catoni estimator] As one of the earliest studies on sub-Gaussian mean estimator, \cite{catoni2012challenging} introduced a sharp example for distributions with known variances and distributions with finite fourth moments and known kurtosis upper bounds.
-Utilizing a specific function \( \phi \), the M-estimator, also known as the Catoni estimator, provides a well-performed confidence interval, naturally extended to mean estimation of heavy-tailed random vectors (\cite{catoni2017dimension}) and covariance matrix estimation (\cite{wei2017estimation,minsker2018sub}).
-However, the construction of Catoni estimator inevitably requires the distribution variance \( \sigma^2 \) or \( \Sigma \) to be known. \end{remark} In computer science and logic design, Boolean functions are basic, representing functions with binary outputs.
+\begin{remark}[Catoni estimator] As one of the first studies on sub-Gaussian mean estimators, Catoni \cite{catoni2012challenging} introduced a sharp example for distributions with known variances and distributions with finite fourth moments and known upper bounds of kurtosis.
+Using a specific function \( \phi \), the M-estimator, also known as the Catoni estimator, provides a well-performed confidence interval, naturally extended to mean estimation of heavy-tailed random vectors \cite{catoni2017dimension} and covariance matrix estimation \cite{wei2017estimation,minsker2018sub}.
+However, the construction of Catoni estimator inevitably requires the distribution variance \( \sigma^2 \) or \( \Sigma \) to be known. \end{remark} In computer science and logic design, Boolean functions are basic, representing functions with binary output.
 In machine learning, they are used to model simple classification problems.
-The VC dimension, first introduced by Vapnik and Chervonenkis (\cite{vapnik2013nature}), measures the maximum complexity a model's hypothesis space can handle, especially in classification tasks.
+The VC dimension, first introduced by Vapnik and Chervonenkis \cite{vapnik2013nature}, measures the maximum complexity that a model's hypothesis space can handle, especially in classification tasks.
 While it is primarily used for assessing classifier complexity, directly computing the VC dimension can be challenging, especially in high-dimensional and complex models.
-It serves as a theoretical guide for understanding a model's learning and generalization abilities.
+It serves as a theoretical guide for understanding the learning and generalization of a model.